monk-blade/upvote-rss/README.md

 ### Reddit app setup

-Due to Reddit's updated API policies it is required to first set up an app in your Reddit account that Upvote RSS will authenticate through.
+Due to Reddit's API policies it is required to first set up an app in your Reddit account that Upvote RSS will authenticate through.

 1. First, log into your Reddit account.
 1. Navigate to the Reddit app preferences page: [https://www.reddit.com/prefs/apps](https://www.reddit.com/prefs/apps)